ec-jrc/cbm/docs/setup_software.md

 postgres=#
 ```
-To enable the required postgis extensions for cbm run:
+To be sure the required postgis extensions are enable run:

 ```sql
 CREATE EXTENSION postgis;